 Personal Injury Case Timeline

-A personal injury case is not usually a quick fix.
+The timeline of a personal injury case can vary and is usually not a quick fix.
 It’s best to ensure that you know all aspects of your injuries and damages before finalizing your claim.
 Once you settle your, you can’t go back and ask for more money.
 Gathering information and learning the facts of the case can be a long process for both the plaintiff and defendant.

 The personal injury attorneys at Tittle & Perlmuter have extensive experience in all types of personal injury cases, having represented the rights of victims for many years.
 We know what to expect and how to develop a strategy to ensure protection of your legal rights.
 The timeline for a typical personal injury case looks like this: